 We invite you to join us to build effective collaborations so that we may further the evidence base on fathering.

-Day 1: May 6th - Keynote speaker Professor Alistair Thomson and research presentations.
+Day 1: May 6th - Keynote speakers Professor Craig Garfield (US) and Dr Niki Vincent (Australia), and research presentations.

 Registration is essential.